alibaba/Appactive/docs/en/details/demo.md

 - machine.json: describes the attribution unit of the current machine
 - mysql-product: describe the attributes of the database

-### Cut flow
+### Switch flow
-Mainly do the following things when cutting flow:
+Mainly do the following things when switching flow:

 - Build new mapping rules and banning rules (manually)
 - Push new mapping rules to gateway